 Guide to the Thematic Material of Parsifal

-The intention of this short guide to the thematic material of Parsifal is to assist the listener in hearing the key thematic elements of the music, and in relating them to each other and to the action of the music-drama.
-(Wolzogen called them Leitmotive but the composer preferred to call them Grundthemen).
+This short guide to the thematic material of Parsifal is intended to assist the listener in hearing the key thematic elements of the music, and in relating them to each other and to the action of the music-drama.
+(Wolzogen called these elements Leitmotive but the composer preferred to call them Grundthemen).

-In Parsifal, his last work for the stage, Richard Wagner had further refined the techniques developed for his previous works, and in some aspects (especially of orchestration) returned to an earlier style.
-Where his use of thematic material is concerned, we find a style and techniques quite different from those of the Ring.
+In Parsifal, his last work for the stage, Richard Wagner further refined the techniques he had developed for earlier works.
+In his use of thematic material, we find a style and techniques quite different from those of the Ring.
 The nearest comparable work in this respect is Tristan und Isolde: it could be said that Parsifal is written in the "Tristan style".
-In fact, harmonically it is a continuation of the approach that Wagner had established in Tristan und Isolde.
+Harmonically it is a continuation of the approach that Wagner had established in Tristan und Isolde.

 Right: Cartoon by Gill, from L'Eclipse, 18 April 1869.